dmbarbour/wikilon/docs/ApplicationModel.md

 This document is a brainstorm and exploration of potential patterns for modeling applications.
 [Awelon](AwelonLang.md) represents an alternative to the mainstream `void main()` programming model.
 We will need to explore ideas in practice to see what works.

+## Monotonic Dictionaries

+It is feasible to operate on a dictionary monotonically - such that we never redefine a word.
+In some cases, this requires leaving undefined words in the dictionary as placeholders for the undefined "future".
+Awelon can easily evaluate in context of undefined words, although one must also arrange computation such that we can extract useful results from partial evaluations.

+The main advantage of monotonic dictionaries is that they may be continuously evaluated in-place.
+There is never any need to recompute, only to continue computations.
+By leveraging stowage and secure hash resources, state may scale freely.
+Hence, a word may correspond to an application whose state is updated based on filling gaps in a definition.
+See also *Managed Dictionaries*, below - monotonic dictionaries are essentially *frozen* by default, and we might need to gradually GC the dictionary to limit size.

 ## Command Pattern

 A command pattern might be represented as:

-        foo_v0 = initial state constructor
+        :foo_v0 initial state constructor
-        foo_v1 = foo0 command1
+        :foo_v1 foo0 command1
-        foo_v2 = foo1 command2
+        :foo_v2 foo1 command2
         ...
-        foo_v99 = foo_v98 command99
+        :foo_v99 foo_v98 command99
-        foo = foo_v99
+        :foo foo_v99

-Use of command pattern enables many small updates to construct and modify a large object.
-This particular design records every command as a distinct set of words, simplifying view of historical values and actions on the object, easy forking and undo, etc..
+In this case, we mutate the "head" word for definition of an object `foo`, but the command stream could be monotonic.
+Use of command pattern enables a stream of small updates to construct and modify a large object.
+This particular design records every command as a distinct set of words, simplifying views of historical values, forking, undo, etc..
+We could try to automatically compact and simplify the command stream, within the limitation of stable dependencies.

 Command pattern can be used for such things as: